skip to main content

 • The date on which the institution’s disciplinary process was resolved or on which the conviction became final.

-The Office of the Dean of Students will email students to notify them of the Texas law, the definition of hazing, university disciplinary rules, and to share the report on hazing violations.
+The Office of the Dean of Students will email students to notify them of the Texas law, the definition of hazing, and university disciplinary rules, and to share the report on hazing violations.

 Document Issued Date